isomerpages/govtech-im8/pages/Control Catalog.md

 variant: markdown
 description: ""
 ---

+## Purpose

+Within the OSCAL framework, a **catalog** represents a collection of **controls**.
+The catalog model is designed to represent security and privacy controls in standardised, machine-readable formats.

+These controls are catagorised into **profiles** that represent security baselines and selected for implementation in **system security plans**.
+As different system security plans have different selections of controls depending on the type and sensitivity of the systems covered, not all controls will be in use at any one time.

+The IM8-lite catalog serves as a central pool of controls.

 <style>
 	p.controls-title {
 	  display: flex;
 	  justify-content: center;
 	}
 	#grid.controls {
 	  display: grid;
 	  grid-template-columns: repeat(4, minmax(0, 1fr));
 	  grid-auto-rows: 1fr;
 	  grid-gap: 15px;
 	}
 	#grid.controls > div.content {
 	  display: contents;
   }